top of page

 • Feed your puppy at regular times.

-down to sleep, coax it to the designated sleeping (crate, bed, or basket) area and stay with them, stroke them until they settle down and feel comfortable.
+• Encourage your puppy to sleep in the same place.
+Every time your puppy lies down to sleep, coax it to the designated sleeping (crate, bed, or basket) area and stay with them, stroke them until they settle down and feel comfortable.
 Using a crate as a designated sleeping area is very useful if you will have to put your dog in a crate at some point in its life.

 Confine them for gradually longer periods of time when you are at home in order to be able to leave it for longer periods alone if necessary in the future.

+• Provide your puppy with a variety of toys to chew.
 Puppy teeth change between 4 and 6 months of age and can be very sore so expect a lot of chewing particularly around that age.
 In adult dogs, chewing is a form of occupational therapy to relieve stress and release energy.
 If your dog gets anxious or if you do not come home until late, they may start chewing everything in the house.
 It is pointless to punish this behaviour as it may just make your dog more anxious.
 Just spend time with your puppy playing with its toys, showing them that these are the designated things to chew and repeating the praise for good behaviour whilst playing.
 Praise your puppy every time you see it playing with their toys by itself.
 If you catch your puppy chewing on something it shouldn’t be, say ‘No’ and replace the object with one of their toys, using the praise word as soon as its starts playing with the toy.

 • Be patient!
 Getting frustrated and angry will only confuse and scare your puppy.